This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the early signs and symptoms of rabies?

 Signs and symptoms of rabies may appear weeks, months, or even years after the infection.
 During the early stages of rabies, you may feel like you have the flu.
-You may have one or more of the following signs and symptoms for up to 10 days:
+You may have one or more of the following for up to 10 days:

 - Weakness, fever, headache, and irritability